Pulsior/TheSettlersOfCatan/README.md

   - Victory point system, including a scoreboard
   - Colored wool in settlements and cities
   - Turn system
+  - Dice system

 Planned features:
   - Ability to buy development cards
   - Add the robber, deprieving players of resources
   - Coastal trade
-  - Dice sytem
-  - Ability to claim resources
+  - Automatically give appropriate resources to players
   - Permissions

 Please note that i don't have a Pulsior.com domain, but I used a com.Pulsior package structure